 - 64GB/128GB/256GB + microSD up to 2TB

-Having spent a few hours with the phone, it’s interesting what Asus has tried to do here.
-It’s sprinkled in a couple of headline capabilities, used on-trend design elements and given it a price that justifies the absence of any features which more expensive flagships still possess.
+Having spent a few weeks with the phone, it’s interesting to see what Asus has tried to do here.
+It’s sprinkled in a couple of headline capabilities, used on-trend design elements and given it a price that justifies the absence of any features that more expensive flagships still possess.

-On first impressions, this recipe feels like it works, but there’s still a question mark over whether it’s collectively enough to convince you, the buyer, to throw your cash towards the Taiwanese tech giant’s new handset over more costly, but more capable alternatives.
+On first impressions, this recipe feels like it works.
+However, dive a little deeper and there’s still a question mark over whether it’s collectively enough to convince you, the buyer, to throw your cash towards the Taiwanese tech giant’s new handset over more costly but more capable alternatives.

-The Zenfone 6 performs acrobatics to avoid using a notch
+The Asus ZenFone 6 performs acrobatics to avoid using a notch

 - Related: One Plus 7 Pro review

 On the upside, this means you have the might of the phone’s primary cameras at your disposal, even when snapping selfies.
-At launch, watching side-by-side 4K 60fps electronically-stabilised sample footage compared against the lesser video that the Galaxy S10 was able to muster, was pretty impressive.
+As demonstrated during launch and in my subsequent testing, watching 4K 60fps electronically-stabilised footage compared against the lesser front-facing video that the likes of the Galaxy S10 was able to muster, was pretty impressive.

 On the subject of Samsung, it too has produced a phone with a rotating rear camera arrangement that doubles as the front-facer – the Galaxy A80 – Asus’ implementation is a little different, however.